 Graham Cracker Crust

-Bake on 350F for 7 minutes.
+- Bake on 350F (175C) for 7-8 minutes.
 Allow to cool slightly while you prepare your key lime filling.

 Key Lime Filling

-In a large bowl, whisk together sweetened condensed milk, key lime juice, sour cream, and lemon zest until mixture is smooth.
+- In a large bowl, whisk together sweetened condensed milk, sour cream, and lime zest (if using) until mixture is smooth.

-Pour into prepared pie crust and bake for 8-10 minutes, until mixture is set if you jiggle the pan.
+- Pour into prepared pie crust and bake for 8-10 minutes, until mixture is set if you jiggle the pan.